department-of-veterans-affairs/vets-design-system-documentation/src/_experimental-design/contributing-code.md

 anchors:
   - anchor: Writing experimental design code
   - anchor: Sharing experimental design code
-  - anchor: Using experimental designs
+  - anchor: Using shared experimental designs
 ---
 # Contributing experimental design code
 This document explains the process for contributing code for experimental designs and the reasoning behind that process.